 In July 2024, six temporary, multi-level PFAS groundwater monitoring wells were installed on the western portion of the PAB property and sampled for PFAS, under a plan that was approved by MDE in May 2024.
 The results were submitted to MDE in a report dated September 2024.
 Those wells were resampled in December 2024 as part of the quarterly monitoring schedule contemplated in the MDE-approved plan.
-A groundwater monitoring report is being prepared for submittal to MDE per the approved monitoring plan.
+A groundwater monitoring report for the December 2024 monitoring event was prepared and submitted to MDE on February 5, 2025.